jeyzey/appbasky/community/CONTRIBUTING.md

 * Any other details that might be useful.

 ## Submit Change to Improve Documentation
 Getting documentation right is hard!
-Refer to this [page](#) for more information on how you could improve the developer documentation by submitting pull requests with appropriate tags.
-Here's a [list of tags](#) that could be used for the same.
+Refer to this [page](https://github.com/AppBasky/appbasky/blob/master/community/CONTRIBUTING-TO-DOC.md) for more information on how you could improve the documentation by submitting pull requests with appropriate tags.
+Here's a [list of tags](https://github.com/AppBasky/appbasky/blob/master/contribute/LABELS-OF-ISSUES.md) that could be used for the same.
 Help us keep our documentation clean, easy to understand, and accessible.

 ## Submit Proposals for New Features
 There is always something more that is required, to make it easier to suit your use-cases.
 Feel free to join the discussion on new features or raise a PR with your proposed change.